Selective estrogen receptor modulator: Third-generation

-Third-generation compounds display either no uterine stimulation, improved potency, no significant increases in hot flushes or even a combination of these positive attributes.
+Third-generation compounds display either no uterine stimulation, improved potency, no significant increases in hot flushes or a combination of these attributes.

-Modifications of the first dihydronapthalene SERM, nafoxidine that was a clinical candidate for the treatment of breast cancer but had side effects including severe phototoxicity, resulted in lasofoxifene.
+The first dihydronapthalene SERM, nafoxidine, was a clinical candidate for the treatment of breast cancer but had side effects including severe phototoxicity.
 Nafoxidine has all three phenyls constrained in a coplanar arrangement like tamoxifen.
 But with hydrogenation, the double bond of nafoxidene were reduced, and both phenyls are cis-oriented.
 The amine-bearing side chain can then adopt an axial conformation and locate this group orthogonally to the plane of the core, like ralofoxifene and other less uterotropic SERMs.

+Modifications of nafoxidine resulted in lasofoxifene.
 Lasofoxifene is among the most potent SERMs reported in protection against bone loss and cholesterol reduction.
 The excellent oral potency of lasofoxifene has been attributed to reduced intestinal glucuronidation of the phenol.
 Unlike raloxifene, lasofoxifene satisfies the requirement of a pharmacophore model that predicts resistance to gut wall glucuronidation.
 The structural requirement is a non-planar topology with the steric bulk close to the plane of a fused bicyclic aromatic system.
 The interactions between the ER and lasofoxifene are consistent with the general features of SERM-ER recognition.
-Lasofoxifenes large flexible side chain terminates in a pyrrolidine head group and threads its way out toward the surface of the protein, where it interferes directly with the positioning of the AF-2 helix.
+Lasofoxifene's large flexible side chain terminates in a pyrrolidine head group and threads its way out toward the surface of the protein, where it interferes directly with the positioning of the AF-2 helix.
 A salt bridge forms between lasofoxifene and Asp-351.
 The charge neutralization in this region ER may explain some antiestrogenic effects exerted by lasofoxifene.